-Italy is a famous ground for truffles – those fragrant tubers that in the past were hunted with the help of specially trained hogs and nowadays are found with the help of dogs.
+Italy is famous for its truffles – those fragrant tubers that in the past were hunted with specially trained hogs and nowadays are found with the help of dogs.
 Apparently, the change of helper was needed as the hogs would, well, hog the truffles they found, eating the good stuff themselves.
 Well, I don’t blame them!

 Adding fresh truffle shavings to a dish is a culinary pleasure like no other.
 During your Italian trip give yourself permission to indulge in a truffle-elevated meal.
 It doesn’t really have to cost the earth!
 Truffle festivals are held in many places all over Italy serving excellent local truffle dishes at very affordable prices.
 You can also buy fresh tubers at markets or take part in truffle hunts yourself.

 Even if you are in Italy outside of truffle hunting season, you can still have your truffle fill!
-You will find truffles sold in many different disguises and ways – from dried truffle slices to truffle-based sauces, and truffles preserved in oil.
+You will find truffles sold in many different disguises and ways – from dried truffle slices to truffle-based sauces and truffles preserved in olive oil.

-Otherwise, click here to buy Italian truffle products from abroad.
+Otherwise, click here to easily buy Italian truffle products.

 Click here for more details about Italy’s truffles and truffle festivals: